-Welcome!
-We are a congregation that is committed to our youth and the development of their spiritual well-being.
-We are fortunate to have a thriving youth program, one where youth explore their personal beliefs, build lasting friendships, and engage in the larger world as they put their beliefs into practice.
-Staff and adult volunteers support our youth as they navigate the unpredictable waters of adolescence into young adulthood.
-My primary role is to build relationships with our youth, to support them as they explore the meaning of life, and to help them connect their vision of religious life with the larger congregation and beyond.
-For more information about our youth group, please reach out to Jamaine Cripe, Beacon’s Youth Director at email@example.com or (908) 273-3245 ext.
-130.
+All we ask is that you bring your passion and a desire to see change in this world.
+Be prepared to exercise your heart, mind and spirit—and know that we’re here with you on your path.
+Our congregation is committed to our youth and the development of their spiritual well-being.
+We are fortunate to have a thriving youth ministry, one where youth explore their personal beliefs, build lasting friendships, and engage in the larger world as they put their beliefs into practice.
+A roster of adult volunteers work as a team to support our youth as they navigate the unpredictable waters of adolescence into young adulthood.
+You can use this link to register your 6th through 12th Grade youth for our 2018-19 programs.

+Tools for Parents: Being the parent of a teenager is both exciting and terrifying.
+We offer different tools – from educational workshops to small group support – to help parents along the way.
 Parents are encouraged to support our youth programs and the larger congregation.
-However, generally-speaking, parents are not asked to be adult advisors or chaperons of our youth groups.
-You will probably be asked to drive 4-5 youth somewhere where they have interesting conversations as if you weren’t in the car or buy large amounts of groceries from a bulk-food store.
+However, generally-speaking, parents are not asked to be Senior Youth Group Advisors (parents are welcomed and encouraged to be Junior Youth Facilitators).
+You will probably be asked to drive 4-5 youth somewhere (where they have interesting conversations as if you weren’t in the car) or buy large amounts of groceries from a bulk-food store.